toyokazu-sekiguchi/dark-energy-mcmc/README.md

   - BBN calculation and likelihood for light elements abundance are incorporated (based on Okamatsu-kun's coding).
 * October 12nd, 2020
   - Non-flat universe is now supported and $\omega_k=\Omega_k h^2$ can be varied.
+* October 14th, 2020
+  - Available derived parameters are enhanced.
+  - Root directory is now automatically created if it is missing.

 # To-do list
 - [ ] Visualization of reconstructed EoS as function of $a$.